 Best Times to Visit

-Playground surfaces can reach 150°F by late morning in summer.
-Visit before 10 a.m. or after 6 p.m. from May through September — metal slides and rubber matting cool quickly once the sun drops.
+Playground surfaces can reach 150°F in direct sun by late morning.
+Visit before 10 a.m. or after 6 p.m. on hot inland days; coastal mornings run milder but the same window is the safer bet.
+Metal slides and rubber matting cool quickly once the sun drops.
 Spring and fall (March–April, October–November) allow all-day visits.
 Peers Park and other Palo Alto parks are busiest Saturday mornings due to youth sports and lightest on weekday afternoons.

 What are the best parks for kids near Palo Alto, CA?